Eleanor Roosevelt College

 - Earn a cumulative GPA of 2.0 or higher.

 - Courses that meet the following Roosevelt College general-education requirements may be taken Pass/Not Pass: fine arts, foreign language, natural sciences, quantitative methods, and one regional specialization course.
 All other general-education courses must be taken for letter grades (including MMW).

 - No more than 25 percent of total UC San Diego units counted in satisfaction of degree requirements may be taken on a Pass/Not Pass basis.

 - Electives may be taken on a Pass/Not Pass basis except if they are to be applied to majors or minors.
 Check with the appropriate department or college for rules applying to specific majors or minors.

 A Roosevelt College student may pursue any of the approximately 150 undergraduate majors offered at UC San Diego.
 Students may complete more than one major, provided they comply with all Academic Senate regulations concerning double majors.
-To declare a double major, a student must have accrued at least ninety but no more than 135 units, have at least a 2.50 GPA, and meet university requirements regarding total maximum number of units earned and quarters attended at UC San Diego.

 Most majors require the completion of specified “premajor” or prerequisite courses at the lower-division level before enrollment in upper-division major courses.
 For some majors, admission to upper-division course work is contingent upon a satisfactory GPA in certain premajor courses.
 Students are strongly encouraged to work closely with department advisers as well as college academic counselors to assure adequate and timely preparation for their majors.